wrsloan/brazil-gas-prices/README.md

 price discrepancies using R Shiny.

-Following this, I model fuel prices using a bootstrapped linear regression in addition to a generalized linear model using maximum penalized likelihood (via glmnet package).
+Following this, I model fuel prices using a bootstrapped linear regression in addition to a generalized linear model with maximum penalized likelihood (via glmnet package).

 Note bgp_analysis.Rmd may take a few minutes to run.